 - Publication date,

-The main purpose of creating works cited entries is to lead the reader to the exact source you used in your school paper.
+The main purpose of creating works cited entries is to lead the reader to the exact source you used in your MLA citations in text.
 Designed to be flexible, MLA 8 provides a way to capture data such as the version and web location of your research sources.

 The Note Card Technique